-My worst experience using one of these treatments was when I was instructed to apply it to my entire forehead, when my second child was only a few months old.
-It was painful, uncomfortable and I didn’t want to leave the house – I looked like an alien as you’ll see in this photo of me, mid-treatment.
+I’ve also had to treat my entire forehead and also my back with these topical skin cancer treatments; treatments are so painful, uncomfortable and of course I didn’t want to leave the house – I looked like an alien as you’ll see in these photos of me, mid-treatment.

-My grandfather unfortunately passed away due to a melanoma in his late 60s, and my father recently had two removed.
-I also have more BCCs on my back pending treatment this month.
+My grandfather unfortunately passed away due to a melanoma in his late 60s, and my father recently had two melanomas removed.

 The threat of the sun is real, not just for people with fair skin, but for any one who spends time in the sun.